Anatomy-Aware Text-Visual Fusion with Dual-Perspective Prompts for Fine-Grained Lumbar Spine Segmentation: Methodology

-\textbf{\textit{The text encoder.}} To encode textual information, we adopt Bio-ClinicalBERT~\citep{alsentzer2019publicly}, a pre-trained LLM specifically designed for the biomedical domain.
-Given textual prompts enriched with anatomical semantics, including holistic prompts $H \in \mathbb{R}^L$, and class-wise channel-level prompts ${P^s} \in \mathbb{R}^T$,$(s \in [0,\dots, 19])$ (Sec.~\ref{subsec:ATPG}), Bio-ClinicalBERT generates the text features $\mathbf{g}_h \in \mathbb{R}^{L \times C}$ and $\mathbf{g}_{p^s} \in \mathbb{R}^{T \times C}$, respectively.
-Here, $C$ is the channel dimensions, while $L$ and $T$ denote the lengths of the holistic and channel-wise prompts, respectively.
-Note that $s$ denotes the category encoding and is set as 20 (including background).
+To encode textual information, we adopt \textit{Bio\_ClinicalBERT}, a pre-trained LLM specifically designed for the biomedical domain~\citep{alsentzer2019publicly}.
+Given textual prompts enriched with anatomical semantic information, including holistic prompts $H \in \mathbb{R}^L$, and channel-specific textual prompts ${P^s} \in \mathbb{R}^T$,$(s \in [0,\dots, 19])$ (see \Cref{subsec:ATPG}), Bio\_ClinicalBERT generates the corresponding text features $g_h \in \mathbb{R}^{L \times C}$ and $g_{p^s} \in \mathbb{R}^{T \times C}$, respectively.
+Here, $C$ is the channel dimensions, while $L$ and $T$ denote the lengths of the holistic and channel-specific textual prompts, respectively.
+Note that $s$ represents the specific category encoding, and the total number of categories in this study is set to 20 (see \Cref{tab:dataset_characteristics}).